StackExchange/StackExchange.Redis/docs/Streams.md

 Using Consumer Groups allows you scale the processing of a stream across multiple workers or consumers.
 Please read the ["Introduction to Redis Streams"](https://redis.io/topics/streams-intro) article for detailed information on consumer groups.

-Currently, a **consumer group** can only be created for streams that already exist.
-In the examples below, the `"events_stream"` stream will have needed to be created prior to creating the consumer group by calling the `StreamAdd` method.

 The following creates a consumer group and tells Redis from which position within the stream to begin reading.
+If you call the method prior to first creating the stream, the `StreamCreateConsumerGroup` method will create the stream for you by default.
+You can override this default behavior by passing `false` for the `createStream` optional parameter.

 ```csharp
 // Returns true if created, otherwise false.